 Better understanding the transition from acute to chronic pain

-Antibodies to FLT3
+Antibodies directed against FLT3

-" These results are still preliminary, but if they are confirmed, they could help many patients suffering from chronic pain, especially as some 300 million surgeries are carried out worldwide every year ," explains Cyril Rivat.
+"These results are still preliminary, but if confirmed, they could help many patients suffering from chronic pain, especially when you consider that around 300 million surgeries are performed each year worldwide ," says Cyril Rivat.

 Practical information:

-" Activation of neuronal FLT3 promotes exaggerated sensorial and emotional pain-related behaviors facilitating the transition from acute to chronic pain " is already available in full in its English version, and will appear in the scientific journal "Progress in Neurobiology", volume 222 in March 2023, 102405.
+"Activation of neuronal FLT3 promotes exaggerated sensory and emotional pain-related behaviors facilitating the transition from acute to chronic pain" is already available in its entirety in English and will be published in the scientific journal Progress in Neurobiology, volume 222, in March 2023, 102405.

 Authors: Adrien Tassou, Maxime Thouaye, Damien Gilabert, Antoine Jouvenel, Jean-Philippe Leyris, Corinne Sonrier, Lucie Diouloufet, Ilana Mechaly, Sylvie Mallié, Juliette Bertin, Myriam Chentouf, Madeline Neiveyans, Martine Pugnière, Pierre Martineau, Bruno Robert, Xavier Capdevila, Jean Valmier, Cyril Rivat.